The vision for Wings of Kilimanjaro is three-fold.

 For more info on our next event, including official dates, itinerary and route, check out the details on our Events page!

 We are proud to say that 100% of funds raised by Wings of Kilimanjaro (minus fund-raising platform and credit card fees) go directly to our Charity Projects every year.

 We have supported a range of different charity initiatives over the years that WOK has been operating.
 Currently, WorldServe International is our exclusive charity partner.
 They and their wholly owned Tanzanian social enterprise Majitech are the beneficiary of all funds raised through Wings of Kilimanjaro to help them better the lives of Tanzanian families, digging wells for fresh water and building schools.

 The WorldServe International board of directors have also been instrumental in leveraging their vast Tanzanian political connections to help Wings of Kilimanjaro obtain the original paragliding permits to allow this event to become a reality.

 First and foremost, you must have a genuine desire to make a positive impact in Tanzania.
 The Wings of Kilimanjaro adventure is centered around improving the lives of the people of this incredible country whose mountain we’re climbing.
 To be a part of this mind-blowing adventure, you need to share this passion with us!
 Becoming part of the WOK family is more than just an adventure on Africa’s most iconic landmark.
 This life-changing event will open your eyes to new cultures, new friends and new perspectives that most people will only ever dream about.

 Thirdly, you must be able to meet all financial requirements, starting with the initial registration fee (which goes directly to our charity partner) within 7 days of signing up in order to guarantee that your spot is reserved.

 We can’t wait to meet you in East Africa!

 No. All charity funds raised will be administered and distributed by registered independent charities.

-We’d love you to get involved in climbing Mt Kilimanjaro and helping us meet our fundraising goals for charity!
+We’d love you to get involved in climbing Mt Kilimanjaro and helping us meet our fundraising goals to develop more schools and clean water projects in Tanzania!

 There are three separate sets of costs that each participant is required to meet: